-Behind the scenes at Fabulous Fit, we've been working hard to solidify decades of fitting experience, to show you how easy fitting clothes on a dress form can be!
-Whether you are creating clothes to fit the world, or a special person (especially yourself), The Fitting Club will guide you through every fitting challenge (24 articles in all!)
-We'll provide you with inside tips from fashion designers for your easy fittings; including everything from "Getting to Zen in Your Closet" to finding and fitting clothes for special fitting issues, written by successful designers.
+Behind the scenes at Fabulous Fit, we've been working hard to solidify decades of fitting experience to show you how easy fitting clothes on a dress form can be!
+Whether you’re creating clothes to fit the world or one special person (especially yourself), The Fitting Club will guide you through every fitting challenge (24 articles in all).
+We'll provide you with insider fashion tips from top designers on a range of topics.
+You’ll find everything from "Getting to Zen in Your Closet" to finding and fitting clothes for special fitting issues.

-You won't need to study or struggle to figure out what to do, because the techniques are repeated, over and over, in every article, in many different ways.
-We will answer all of your questions with fitting points tailored to your fitting needs; from backless wedding dresses, collars (which insist on slipping back), or how to fit a pair of pants, and much more; with guidlines to the rules, which are always the same.
+You won't need to study or struggle to figure out what to do, because the techniques are repeated in many different ways in each article.
+We answer all your questions with fitting points tailored to your fitting needs, from backless wedding dresses to pesky collars to how to fit a pair of pants – all with guidelines to the rules.

 The Fitting Club is built around Jill's career in designing clothes for every major clothing store from Bloomingdale's to Barney's.
-The Fitting Club is about sharing the knowledge, the mistakes, and the guidelines.
-There will be 24 articles in total...each one tailored for YOU!
+Here, Jill shares knowledge, common mistakes, and guidelines that go along with fabulous fashion design.

 Wishing you fabulous clothes!